 Field Description Name Name of the configuration Profile.
 AP Platform Select the AP Platform on which to base the new configuration Profile.
 Then, select Save .
 The Profile settings display.
 Advanced Select Advanced to view or modify Advanced Configuration Profile Settings.
 Networks Lists configured networks.
 Select a radio band and port (if applicable) for a configured network.
 Mesh Points Define mesh points for a wireless mesh network.
-Extreme Campus Controller allows one mesh point per radio.
-Therefore, each AP can have up to two assigned mesh points.
-You can assign one mesh point to both radios or assign a unique mesh point to each radio.
-For more information, see AP39xx Mesh Point Configuration Profile Settings on page 94.
+Extreme Campus Controller allows one mesh point per AP.
+For more information, see Advanced Configuration and Mesh Device Settings on page 111.
+Note: Mesh and Client Bridge cannot be configured on the same radio.
 Roles List of configured policy roles.
 Select a policy role.
 You can also add a new policy role, edit a policy role, or delete a policy role.
-For more information, see: Preconfigured Policy Roles on page 82 Add Policy Roles on page 188 Radios Configure radio mode and advanced radio settings: Admin Mode - Determines the radio mode.
+For more information, see: Preconfigured Policy Roles on page 97 Add Policy Roles on page 234 Radios Configure radio mode and advanced radio settings: Admin Mode - Determines the radio mode.
 Select On to enable the radio.
 Select Off to disable the radio.
 Mode - Radio mode.
-Values depend on the AP model and radio band: For more information, see Understand Radio Mode on page 98.
+Values depend on the AP model and radio band: For more information, see Understand Radio Mode on page 118.
 Client Bridge Network - Network associated with the Client Bridge.
 This field displays when Radio Mode is Client Bridge.
-For more information, see Configure Client Bridge on Extreme Campus Controller on page 95.
-For each radio band, select Advanced to configure Advanced AP Radio Settings.
-Wired Ports If the AP supports wired ports, configure port speed for each port.
-Valid values are: • Auto • 100M • 10M
+For more information, see Configure Client Bridge on Extreme Campus Controller on page 115.
+Note: Client Bridge and Mesh cannot be configured on the same radio.

-Field Description AirDefense Select a configured air defense Profile.
-Or, Select 🙆 to add a new Profile.
-Select 🗹 to edit the selected Profile.
-ExtremeLocation Select a configured ExtremeLocation Profile.
-Or, Select is to add a new Profile.
-Select is to edit the selected Profile.
-IoT Select a configured IoT Profile.
-Or, Select 💽 to add a new Profile.
-Select 🗹 to edit the selected Profile.
-Note: Supported on all APs except AP3935 and AP3965.
+Field Description Wired Ports If the AP supports wired ports, configure port speed for each port.
+Valid values are: • Auto • 100M • 10M VLANS Topologies associated with the configuration Profile.
+Associate a topology to a specific device group.
+This allows you to define a topology that is common to a set of devices and specify a specific attached VLAN.
+Topologies referenced by attached networks or roles are automatically added to the Profile VLANS list.
+You can also add topologies manually to the list.
+When creating a new topology, select the Profiles to associate with the new topology.
+For more information, see Configuring VLANS on page 244.
+AirDefense Select a configured air defense Profile.
+Or, Select ExtremeLocation Select a configured ExtremeLocation Profile.
+Or, Select IoT Select a configured IoT Profile.
+Or, Select ∑ to add a new Profile.
+Select ∑ to edit the selected Profile.
+Note: Supported on AP391x,AP3xx, AP4xx, and AP5xx.
+Not supported on AP3935 and AP3965.
 Positioning Select a configured Positioning Profile.
 Or, Select is to add a new Profile.
 Select is to edit the selected Profile.
 Note: Supported on AP39xx, AP3xx, AP4xx, and AP5xx.
 Analytics Select a configured ExtremeAnalytics Profile.
-Or, Select ऒ to add a new Profile.
-Select ☑ to edit the selected Profile.
-Note: Supported on AP39xx, AP3xx, AP4xx, and AP5xx.
+Or, Select Note: Supported on AP39xx, AP3xx, AP4xx, and AP5xx.
 RTLS Select a configured RTLS Profile.
-Or, Select
+Or, Select 💽 to add a new Profile.
+Select 🗹 to edit the selected Profile.